 After 60 minutes, let air in and finish the successful 1-hour therapy.
 Listen to your body.
 If you feel sharp pain, stop immediately.

-I stumbled upon many people that complain about a problem with negative pressure maintenance.
+I stumbled upon many people complaining about a pressure maintenance problem.
 They had to pump continually to maintain the elevated breastbone to the window.

-The first problem is caused by the pump you’ll the valve is not tight.
+The first problem is caused by the pump, mainly because the valve is not tight.
 After pumping and reaching the desired chest elevation, take the pump off.
 At the same time, squeeze the hose tightly so no air will come out.

 Most vacuum bells usually come with a silicone plug designed for this purpose.
 If it doesn’t include one, any circular item made of metal, plastic, or silicone with a diameter of around 7mm will work.
 You can grind it out to become cone-shaped.
 Then, it would be much easier to insert it.

 The second problem is with the suction cup positioning on your chest.
-If you try to sleep with the VB applied, you should lower it on your chest.
+If you try to sleep with the vacuum bell applied, you should lower it on your chest.

 Contrary, if you place it in a higher position on your chest, the air will slowly get drawn out of the device.
 You can’t hear the air getting out.

 In this article, I wrote about the phases of vacuum bell treatment and what to expect during the first few months of therapy.
 You’ll be motivated by the fantastic progress in the first months.

 Then, the progress will slow down, but the deformity will still improve.
 It would be best if you were consistent in applying the device.